jlillo/bsc/README.md

  blended stellar companion up to a contrast magnitude that can mimic your planetary transit.
 This code provides paper-ready figures and the probability that your source is isolated from threatening sources.
+ The explanation on how this is done can be found in [Lillo-Box et al. 2014](https://ui.adsabs.harvard.edu/abs/2014A%26A...566A.103L/abstract)

  ![alt text](https://github.com/jlillo/bsc/blob/f9a6791c17c88f844a1977fc9130205cea68cc4f/logo_bsc.png.001.png)